-A reversed Strength figure is: unfair, mean, agressive, unbalanced, moody, easily influenced by others, irrational.
+A reversed Strength figure is: unfair, mean, aggressive, unbalanced, moody, easily influenced by others, irrational.

-The figure of Temperance in Tarot is not an actual woman and not a Goddess either.
-She’s an angel.
+The figure of Temperance in Tarot is not an actual woman or Goddess but an angel.

 In most traditional representations she’ll wear wings and the sky embraces and surrounds her.
 But before turning female and becoming the reassuring angel we know, she was a man inspired by the legendary figure of Ganymede.
 He was a hero and the official cupbearer of the Ancient Greek Gods.

 In Tarot tradition, the angel went from gender neutral to female.
-For two main and simple reasons it would appear: first the word “Temperance” itself in French and “Temperanza” in Italian, is female.
-There is also the water.
-The most feminine elements of all, which is obviously key in this card.
+For two main and simple reasons it would appear: first the word “Temperance” in French and “Temperanza” in Italian, is female.
+Water is also the most obvious element present on this card even though air (with her wings) is adding balance.